-The Department Directors of IDPH and IEMA will jointly establish a multijurisdictional, multi-agency committee responsible for developing recommendations for improving pandemic influenza preparedness and response in Illinois.
-At a minimum, the members of the committee will include representative(s) from the Governor's Office, IDPH, IEMA, local health departments, hospitals, infection control practitioners, first responders, local emergency management, and appropriate nongovernmental and private sector organizations.
+The directors of IDPH and IEMA have jointly established a multijurisdictional, multiagency committee responsible for developing recommendations for improving pandemic influenza preparedness and response.
+At a minimum, the members of the committee represent the governor's office, IDPH, IEMA, local health departments, hospitals, infection control practitioners, first responders, local emergency management, and appropriate nongovernmental and private sector organizations.

-The purpose of this group is:
+The purpose of this group is to:

-- To bring together representatives of groups that are likely to be adversely affected by an influenza pandemic, and/or which, due to legal responsibilities, the fulfillment of their respective stated missions, or the reasonable expectations of the public, are obligated to take part in the response to such an eventuality; - To foster open discussion and civil debate among these representatives in an effort to address difficult and as-yet-unresolved issues; develop clear, feasible, and consensus-based recommendations on these issues whenever possible; and, deliver such recommendations to the IDPH Director for consideration; - To provide a forum for IEMA and IDPH to update group members on the steps that state government is taking to prepare for a flu pandemic; - To provide the IDPH Director and other state government executives, as well as planners, with insight into the needs and capabilities of stakeholder groups throughout the state, taking into account not only geographic differences but also a variety of other pertinent social and demographic variables; thereby eliminating, or at least reducing, disparities in the delivery of critical services during a pandemic or other potentially catastrophic public health situation. - Conduct regular reviews of this plan and supporting documents to ensure relevance and accuracy of information and procedures.
+- Bring together representatives of groups likely to be adversely affected by an influenza pandemic, and/or which, due to legal responsibilities, the fulfillment of their respective stated missions, or the reasonable expectations of the public, are obligated to take part in the response to such an eventuality. - Foster open discussion and civil debate among these representatives in an effort to address difficult and as-yet-unresolved issues; develop clear, feasible, and consensus-based recommendations on these issues whenever possible; and, deliver such recommendations to the IDPH director for consideration. - Provide a forum for IEMA and IDPH to update group members on the steps that state government is taking to prepare for an influenza pandemic. - Provide the IDPH director and other state government executives, as well as planners, with insight into the needs and capabilities of stakeholder groups throughout the state, taking into account geographic differences and a variety of other pertinent social and demographic variables; thereby eliminating, or at least reducing, disparities in the delivery of critical services during a pandemic or other potentially catastrophic public health situation. - Conduct regular reviews of this plan and supporting documents to ensure relevance and accuracy of information and procedures.
 Oversee changes to this plan. - Participate in the development of state pandemic influenza exercises.
-The group also will review after action reports for these exercises and provide recommendations about future preparedness and response activities. - Make recommendations to the IDPH Director on steps necessary to maintain the safety of workers involved in responding to an influenza pandemic.
+The group also will review after action reports for these exercises and provide recommendations about future preparedness and response activities. - Make recommendations to the IDPH director on steps necessary to maintain the safety of workers involved in responding to an influenza pandemic.

 Planning Guide for State and Local Officials (Annex 1 of National Pandemic Influenza Response Plan): This guide is intended to convey important items to consider in the planning process, with each jurisdiction assuming responsibility for deciding how each item is implemented.
-It is also recognized that a number of actions taken by State and local agencies will be contingent upon the development of national policies and procedures, many of which are presently under development.
+It also is recognized that a number of actions taken by state and local agencies will be contingent upon the development of national policies and procedures, many of which are presently under development.